tendermario/tunnelquest-macros/README.md

 ### Building the distributable/executable for release

-Electron normally can only build for Windows from a Windows system.
-I had some issues trying to figure out how to acheive that, so I am using `electron-builder` as it promises to be able to build for Windows from a Mac computer.
+Electron builders usually only build on a corresponding architecture (i.e. Windows x64 arch from a Windows system, Mac arm from a Mac).

+To build for Windows run `npm run make`.
+You now should have an `.exe` distribution in the `out\make\squirrel.windows\x64` folder and an unpacked version in `out\<name>-win32-x64`.

-To build for mac, run `npm run dist` which builds to `dist` a `.dmg` Mac installer file and a Windows `.exe` file, and to `dist/mac-arm64` a `.app` file.
+To build for Mac, run `npm run dist` which builds to `dist` a `.dmg` Mac installer file.